alimac/credstash-demo/README.md

 ansible-playbook credstash-demo.yml
 ```

-If you want to get more insight into the tasks that Ansible is running, add the `-v` flag to increase verbosity (up to `-vvvv`).
+If you want to get more insight into the tasks that Ansible is running, add the `-v` flag to increase verbosity.
+You can go up to `-vvvv`.

 ## Variables